vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 ## Injected Dependencies

 Let’s dig in!
-For example, `MarkdownComposer` knows too much of another class, `PageExtractor`.
+For example, `MarkdownComposer` knows too much of another class, namely `PageExtractor`.
 Unnecessarily so.
 It knows the class’ name, the method `extract_data` and its argument `detail_page` for instantiation. `MarkdownCompoer` can and should be more ignorant of these.
 Sure, it needs to know a little bit for using the behavior of another objects.
 We can limit the extend though.
 Knowing the details about the `detail_page_link` is  also not exactly the business of a class that is dealing with markdown.

-When we inject dependencies we avoid having that affected object creating these dependencies themselves.
+When we inject dependencies we can avoid that the affected objects create these dependencies themselves.
 It’s like outsourcing that responsibility.
-As a result you have more flexibility and less coupling.
+As a result, you have more flexibility and less coupling.
 But for our purposes here, also fewer reasons to change due to less coupling.
 Let’s go through the major changes step by step and talk about the improvements we can make.

 ## PageExtractor

-The object that does most of the dirty work and get injected most is `PageExtractor`.
+The object that does most of the dirty work and gets injected most is `PageExtractor`.
 We need to prepare it a bit first before we inject other classes with it.
 On the surface, this class didn’t change dramatically but I could delete one method that was not ready for change or elegant dependency injection.

 `extract_data` was handy for spiking out the original idea but it made the code brittle and the API awkward.
-If I would have decided to extract more data than the hash provided, I would have had one more reason to change the class because of that method.
+If I would decide to extract more data than the hash provided, I would have had one more reason to change the class because of that method.

 #### Before